-The evaluation board shown in Figure 33 and Figure 34 for the LM3205TL/LM3205SD were designed with these considerations, and it shows good performance.
+The evaluation board shown in Figure 5 for the LM3207 was designed with these considerations, and it shows good performance.
 However some aspects have not been optimized because of limitations due to evaluation-specific requirements.
-The board can be used as a reference, but it is not the best.
 Please refer questions to a National representative.